You said yes and now you regret it.

 Is that too much to ask?

-An integral part of both Simplified Organization and Work the Plan is vocation.
+An integral part of my signature program Simplified Organization.
 Vocation is the idea that God has called us to fulfill various roles and responsibilities in our lives, and so we should intentionally and diligently and even enthusiastically do so.

 In order to fulfill our responsibilities, we have to know what they are.

 So we name them.
-Naming them also limits them.
+Naming them also limits them and clarifies them.

 Sure, the roles might change throughout our lives, but when we have a limited list of names we want to excel in, we have a grid by which to examine every opportunity or idea that presents itself.